 What is Google Search Console?

-Google Search Console or simply GSC (formerly knows as Google Webmaster Tools) is a free Google tool that allows website owners to monitor the process of indexing and crawling their website.
+Google Search Console or simply GSC (formerly known as Google Webmaster Tools) is a free Google tool that allows website owners to monitor the process of indexing and crawling their websites.

 ⚡ If you have a new WordPress website, you might want to check how to verify Google Search Console in WordPress.